Sales and Marketing

 • Weekly Stand-ups: To review lead quality, discuss what's working, and address immediate frustrations.

-• Shared CRM & Reporting: Using a single source of truth (like a CRM) where both teams can see the same data on lead status, source, and engagement.
+• Shared CRM and reporting: Use one source of truth, like a CRM.
+Both teams can see the same lead data.
+This includes lead status, source, and engagement.

 • Feedback Loops: Sales must provide marketing with constant feedback on lead quality.
 Why was a lead good?
 Why was one bad?
 This allows marketing to refine targeting and messaging.